THE ONTARIO AGGREGATE RESOURCES CORPORATION

 - the gathering, publishing and dissemination of information relating to the management of the aggregate resources of Ontario, the control and regulation of aggregate operations and the rehabilitation of land from which aggregate has been excavated.

-TOARC collects information from its Clients and the Ontario Ministry of Natural Resources for the purpose of maintaining a database of licences and permits in the province of Ontario.
-This database is used for the preparation of annual production reports, invoices for annual fees and royalties and the compilation of the annual statistical report “Mineral Aggregates in Ontario– Statistical Update.”
+TOARC collects information from its Clients and the Ontario Ministry of Natural Resources and Forestry for the purpose of maintaining a database of licences and permits in the province of Ontario.
+This database is used for the preparation of annual production reports, invoices for annual fees and royalties and the compilation of the annual statistical report “Aggregate Resources Statistics in Ontario– Production Statistics.”

 Principle 1 - Accountability